 - Think about what you want to say before you choose a prompt.
-Don’t pick your favorite prompt and treat it like an assignment.
+Don’t pick your favorite prompt and then treat it like an assignment.
 First, figure out the story you want to tell, then pick the topic that best allows you to tell it.
-The Common App and Coalition App prompts are very open-ended and include a “topic of your choice.”
-You have the freedom to really think about who you are and what matters to you before getting started.
+The Common App and Coalition App prompts are very open-ended and include a “topic of your choice”.
+You have the freedom to think deeply about who you are and what matters to you before getting started.

 - Write long.
 When working on your rough draft, don’t worry about the 650-word limit.
 Just let it rip.
 For most people, it’s much easier to cut than it is to add.

 - Start early.
-The more time you give yourself, the calmer this process will be, and the more time your writing will have to develop.
+The more time you give yourself, the calmer this process will be for you, and the more time your writing will have to develop.

 - Nerd out.
 Colleges love to see students drawing connections and showing intellectual curiosity in the topics that interest them.
 Don’t be afraid to “celebrate your nerdy side,” as Tufts University encourages in one of their supplemental essay prompts.